modernjuliaworkflows/modernjuliaworkflows.github.io/writing/index.md

 \vscode{

 Jupyter notebooks can be opened, modified and run directly from the editor.
 Thanks to the Julia extension, you don't even need to install IJulia.jl or Jupyter first.
+However, for ProgressMeter.jl to output the progressbar properly a IJulia kernel still has to be used.

 }